 • In Colleges That Change Lives, Loren Pope commends Wheaton for “its concern with good moral compasses and strong value systems” and “its impressive record of producing contributors to society.”

-Whether you play a cello, throw a football, or just like to curl up in the corner with a book, there’s a place for you here.
+Whether you play the cello, throw a football, or just like to curl up in the corner with a book, there’s a place for you here.
 On Wheaton’s beautiful historic campus, you’ll be inspired.
 Within our community, you’ll find yourself encouraged.
 Go.
 Engage.
 Discover.
 From the influence of friends and professors around you, you almost can’t help but become more of the person God desires you to be.

 If you think this sounds like a tall order—you are correct!
 It doesn’t just happen.
 So we get serious about growing in knowledge and discernment—pushing ourselves academically toward a higher end.
-That’s why we have a top-tier Science department and nationally regarded Conservatory of Music.
-It’s why over 96% of our full-time faculty have a terminal degree, with every one of them teaching his or her own class.
+That’s why we have a top-tier Science department and a nationally regarded Conservatory of Music.
+It’s why over 93% of our full-time faculty have a terminal degree, with every one of them teaching his or her own classes.
 And although we appreciate that U.S. News & World Report ranks us as one of the nation’s top liberal arts colleges annually, we don’t do this for the rankings.

 That aspect of faith—God behind it all—draws us out of ourselves.
 It makes us yearn to experience more of His kingdom.
 This is why over 1,000 Wheaton students volunteer through the Office of Christian Outreach each year, and others get plugged into local ministries, worship teams, and small groups.
 Scores of students travel abroad annually to serve.
-And that doesn’t count the dynamic chapels or prayer time in class as professors get to know more than your test scores.
+And that doesn’t count the dynamic chapels or prayer time in class as professors get to know more than your grades.

 It also doesn’t count the impromptu worship time with friends—with a guitar, over a cup of coffee—as we shape and inspire each other.
 You see, when we talk about faith, we can’t help but mention each other.
 And when we talk about each other, one word always comes up: grace.
 Grace to be yourself, to explore who you are through clubs and organizations, through ministries and missions, through relationships with friends and professors.
-Grace to be as you are, yet also become more of who God wants you to be.
+Grace to be as you are yet also become more of who God wants you to be.